HKUSTDial/StatQA/README.md

 # StatQA: Are Large Language Models Good Statisticians?

-Official repository for the paper *“Are Large Language Models Good Statisticians?”*. [📃[Paper Link]](https://arxiv.org/abs/2406.07815)
+Official repository for the paper *“Are Large Language Models Good Statisticians?”*.

+For more details, please refer to our paper: [📃[Paper Link]](https://arxiv.org/abs/2406.07815)

 ![pipeline](/Chart/README/pipeline.png)